Opus Dei: Activities

 Leaders of Opus Dei describe the organization as a teaching entity whose main activity is to train Catholics to assume personal responsibility in sanctifying the secular world from within.
 This teaching is done by means of theory and practice.

 Its lay people and priests organize seminars, workshops, retreats, and classes to help people put the Christian faith into practice in their daily lives.
 Spiritual direction, one-on-one coaching with a more experienced lay person or priest, is considered the "paramount means" of training.
-Through these activities, they provide religious instruction (doctrinal formation), coaching in spirituality for lay people (spiritual formation), character and moral education (human formation), lessons in sanctifying one's work (professional formation), and know-how in evangelizing one's family and workplace (apostolic formation).
+Through these activities, they provide religious instruction (doctrinal formation), coaching in spirituality for lay people (spiritual formation), character and moral education (human formation), lessons in sanctifying one's work (professional formation), and know-how in evangelizing one's family, workplace, society and public life (apostolic formation).

 The official Catholic document, which established the prelature, states that Opus Dei strives "to put into practice the teaching of the universal call to sanctity, and to promote at all levels of society the sanctification of ordinary work, and by means of ordinary work."
 Thus, the founder and his followers describe members of Opus Dei as resembling the members of the early Christian Church—ordinary workers who seriously sought holiness with nothing exterior to distinguish them from other citizens.

 Opus Dei runs residential centers throughout the world.
 These centers provide residential housing for celibate members and provide doctrinal and theological education.
 Opus Dei is also responsible for a variety of non-profit institutions called "Corporate Works of Opus Dei."
 A study of the year 2005 showed that members have cooperated with other people in setting up a total of 608 social initiatives: schools and university residences (68%), technical or agricultural training centers (26%), universities, business schools, and hospitals (6%).
 The University of Navarra in Pamplona, Spain, and the Austral University in Buenos Aires, Argentina, are both examples of the corporate work of Opus Dei.
 These universities usually perform very high in international rankings.
 IESE, the University of Navarra's Business School, was adjudged one of the best in the world by the Financial Times and the Economist Intelligence Unit.
 The total assets of non-profits connected to Opus Dei are worth at least $2.8 billion.